barahona-research-group/MCF/README.md

 - Juni Schindler, GitHub: `juni-schindler <https://github.com/juni-schindler>`

 We always look out for individuals that are interested in contributing to this open-source project.
-Even if you are just using `LGDE` and made some minor updates, we would be interested in your input.
+Even if you are just using `MCF` and made some minor updates, we would be interested in your input.

 ## Cite